gpratte/poker-league-current-game/README.md

 npm install --save react-bootstrap bootstrap

+npm install --save lodash (to flatmap)

+Using modal dialog in Players

 ## step 05 clock and seating
 Started fleshing out the react Clock and Seating components for the current game.